-The Field-based Graduate Program in Education currently has locations in Bristol, Chittenden County, Lyndon, Northfield, St. Albans and Wells River, VT and Colegio Ingles, a private school for English-speaking students in preschool through the ninth grade in Monterrey, Mexico.

-A new site or cohort is created when a need is identified in a particular geographic location.
+The Field-based Graduate Program in Education currently has locations in Chittenden County, Highgate, Northfield, St. Albans, St. Johnsbury, Wells River, and White River Junction, VT and Colegio Ingles and Colegio Euroamericano, both private English-inclusion schools in Monterrey, Mexico.
+A new site or cohert is created when a need is identified in a particular geographic location.
 A minimum of 15 educators interested in pursuing their master of education degree is required for the creation of a new cohort.
-Although the program's original roots are in Vermont, expansion to New Hampshire will occur during the 2004-2005 school year.
+Although the program's original roots are in Vermont, expansion to New Hampshire was begun during the 2004-2005 school year.